-Background noise is somewhat of a nuisance and can really bite you in the ass in post-production.
+Background noise is somewhat of a nuisance and can really become troublesome in post-production.
 Fear not, we have the answer on how to remove background noise in DaVinci Resolve.

 Background noise can occur through many avenues.
 An example we often see is the issue of reflective surfaces.
 Surfaces like concrete, metal, or ceramic tiles can cause a lot of echoing that interferes with your audio.